Sat · June 13 · 2026 1:00 — 5:00 PM New Castle Community Center

 Things people ask.

 Can't find what you're looking for?
-Ping a SADD or DECA officer — we'll get you sorted.
+Message us @deca.hghs on instagram and we'll get you sorted.

 Not at all.
 The whole point is that you live the experience of being a teen here.
 Designers, coders, athletes, artists, club kids, quiet kids — all welcome.